Screen-free time? What is that?

 “Going into 24 hours without my trusty electronic companion I feel strangely anxious.
 I’m becoming aware of a dependency on this “thing”.
 A quick glance at the apple screen-time app and I see that my “pickups” are much more frequent than I would have expected and I’m filling small gaps that I am trying to encourage my children not to fill.
 I can manage the idea of not using the device but I must admit I’m struggling with the idea of being without entirely.
 I will no doubt survive 😉 and I really think this will be good for me (and the rest of the family as well).
 Another part of me is looking forward to having more insight into my dependency on this small lump of silicon and then thinking about some sensible healthy lifestyle choices off the back of it…”

 So, here we go.
 Switching off.
 Hand over the iPad, iPhone, MacBook.
-24 hours screen free time.
-Who will crack first, or will it be easier than we think?
+24 hours of screen free time.
+Who will crack first, or will screen-free time be easier than we think?